 Trazodone is an antidepressant medication belonging to the serotonin antagonist and reuptake inhibitor (SARI) class.
-It's prescribed "off-label" for sleep, meaning it has never been proven safe or FDA-approved for insomnia treatment—a significant red flag.
+It's prescribed "off-label" for sleep, meaning it has never been proven safe or FDA-approved for insomnia treatment, which is a significant red flag.

 Taking melatonin may create dependence on external hormones and suppress your body's endogenous melatonin production via the suprachiasmatic nucleus.
 Even breakthrough 2024 research demonstrating melatonin's MT1 receptor role in REM sleep doesn't address the fundamental issue of relying on external hormones instead of fixing underlying sleep problems.

-Research shows that while trazodone may increase sleep time, it doesn't treat insomnia's root causes, perpetuating medication dependence.
+Research shows that while trazodone may increase sleep time, it doesn't treat insomnia's root causes and fix the actual reasons why you can’t sleep in the first place, perpetuating medication dependence.
+This just keeps you stuck on the medication treadmill which may feel never-ending.

 Despite its "natural" appeal, melatonin supplementation can: